CIS-566-Fall-2023/final-project/README.md

 #### Timeline:

-Week 1 (by 11/15): Create the base geometry of all building elements (house, windows, door, staircase, inner details).
+Milestone 1 (by 11/15): Create the base geometry of all building elements (house, windows, door, staircase, inner details).

-Week 2 (by 11/27): Refine geometry (bricks, outer details, color).
+Milestone 2 (by 11/27): Refine geometry (bricks, outer details, color).

-Week 3 (by 11/5): Implement stretch goals if possible (randomization, trees).
+Milestone 3 (by 11/5): Implement stretch goals if possible (randomization, trees).
 Polish GUI controls and reate renders.